UkachiOsisiogu/DroneCode/README.md

 # DroneCode
-the code used in the drone project
+This is the code used in the drone side of the project for the Oil pipeline network monitoring and surveillance.

-##### these codes are used in the drone project are to be deployed to the rapsberry pie, the ip address will point to localhost
+##### These codes are used in the drone project are to be deployed to the Rapsberry Pi, the IP address will point to localhost for connection to the drone during flight.